NeelimaChinta/Score-Keeper/README.md

 # Score-Keeper
-A basic score keeper for simple games
+This is a basic score keeper built on HTML, CSS and JS and it was a part of my web development course.